 - small size enables large-scale behavioral assays that can be used to identify genes, drugs and neurons that regulate sleep

-- brain is anatomically and molecularly similar to mammalian brain but contains far fewer neurons, providing a simpler system to study neuronal circuits that regulate sleep
+- brain is anatomically and molecularly similar to mammalian brain but contains far fewer neurons, providing a more tractable system to study neuronal circuits

 - diurnal sleep/wake pattern makes zebrafish more appropriate than nocturnal rodents as a model for circadian and light-dependent regulation of human sleep